-Most schools and colleges engage with local employers in one way or another.
-Maybe you have a work experience programme or you invite guest speakers to visit?
+Most schools and colleges engage with local employers in one way or another, maybe you have a work experience programme or have an employer volunteer on your governing body?

-This week will show how it is possible for teachers, working alongside careers leaders, to bring classroom learning to life in partnership with local employers.
+This week will show how it is possible for schools and colleges to bring classroom learning to life in partnership with local employers.
 It will also show how this partnership approach can make efficient use of employers’ time and resources, encouraging long-term relationships.

 As we start this week, in the comments below share what you believe are:

 - The benefits to students when employers are brought into the classroom.

 - The benefits to employers who are involved in school or college education.

 Note: whilst we refer to employers being brought into school, or students visiting places of work, online meetings and virtual tours are an alternative way for students to connect with local industries.